 You have until March 15, 2016, to incur claims and until April 15, 2016, to submit claims for your 2015 election.
 As always, it’s important to estimate your elections carefully as the Internal Revenue Service requires that unused funds be forfeited after the grace period.

 Don’t miss out on this chance to save money by enrolling in one or both FSA programs.
-Enroll no later than Friday, December 5, for your 2015 benefits.
+Enroll no later than the end of the fall 2015 Open Enrollment, for your 2016 benefits.
 Current participants must re-enroll each year; follow the online enrollment instructions on the forms section of our website.
-New participants complete and return to your Payroll Coordinator the enrollment form, also on the forms section .
+New participants complete and return to your Payroll Coordinator the enrollment form, also on the forms section.
 For additional details, call ASIFlex at 1.800.659.3035.

 This information provided by the Group Insurance Commission .